deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/04-line.md

       - Description: Supports adding related description information to the chart in markdown format, allowing links, images, etc.
     - **Metric Settings:** Supports setting aliases, units, and thresholds for the metrics added in `② Search Conditions`.
     - **Chart Style:** Configuration of the display style of the line chart.
-      - Display Form: Can choose from `Line`, `Bar`, or `Point` for drawing.
+      - Display Form: Can choose from `Line`, `Bar`, or `Point` to draw the chart.
       - Drawing Method: Can choose from four methods to connect the `Line`.
-      - Node Display: Data nodes can be switched to display as hollow circles, hollow squares, solid circles, or solid squares.
+      - Node Display: Data nodes can be displayed as hollow circles, hollow squares, solid circles, or solid squares.
-      - Line Style: Data lines can be switched to display as solid, dashed, or dotted lines.
+      - Line Style: Data lines can be displayed as solid, dashed, or dotted lines.
-      - Area Fill: Can fill the area between the line and the coordinate axis with color.
+      - Area Fill: The area between the line and the coordinate axis can be filled with color.
-      - Show Values: Displays the corresponding data series values as the mouse moves.
+      - Display Values: Shows the corresponding data series values as the mouse moves.
       - Data Stacking: Supports displaying multiple data series in a stacked or tiled manner.
         - Stacked: Displays the values of multiple data series stacked in the same coordinate system to show their overall trend and individual contributions.
         - Tiled: Displays the values of multiple data series tiled in the same coordinate system to better show their differences and relationships.
-    - **Color:** Supports setting the color for the current chart.
+    - **Color:** Supports setting the color of the current chart.
     - **Legend:** Sets the display status, position, values, and display form of the legend.
       - Mode: Can choose to display as a legend or table.
       - Position: Supports displaying below or to the right of the chart.